microsoft/pxt/common-docs/javascript/sts.md

 are known at compile time, which permits efficient linking to a C++ runtime (in the case of the micro:bit, the [Lancaster University micro:bit DAL](https://github.com/lancaster-university/microbit-dal)).
-STS tries to maintain as much of JavaScript semantics as much as possible. given that, we say...
+STS tries to maintain as much of JavaScript semantics as much as possible.
+Given this desire, we say...

-# Goodbye: Any, Union, Intersection Types and the Bad Parts
+# Goodbye to Any, Union, Intersection Types and the Bad Parts

 In TypeScript, the *Any* type is “the one type that can represent any JavaScript value with no constraints”.
 In TypeScript, every program expression, value, and function must have some type, even if not explicitly